Ton Steine Scherben: History

 In the middle of the 1970s the pressure on the Scherben from their anarchistic fanbase grew.
 The Band felt more and more like a "music-box", playing for the radical scene on cue.
 While the band attempted a shift toward more personal lyrics, the radical scene insisted that they remain as political as before.
 Under this pressure the band escaped from Berlin to Fresenhagen, a little town in Nordfriesland, where they bought an old farm, which the numerous bandmembers, about 16 in all, repaired.
 There they tried to make their dream of "working & living together" come true.

 After a period of being managed by Claudia Roth (later to become co-chairwoman of the German Green Party), they disbanded in 1985 when the band's debt became unbearable and because they thought that everything that could be said was said.

 Singer Rio Reiser then embarked on a solo career until his death in 1996.
 At that time the rest of "Ton Steine Scherben" reunited one more time for a farewell concert.

 In 2014, 29 years after the split the band reunited and went on tour in Germany, Austria and Switzerland.
+R. P. S. Lanrue died of cancer on 14 July 2024 at age 74.